VickyTahos/VickyTahos.github.io/README.md

 # Welcome!

 My name is Vicky Tahos.
 I am a junior at Lehigh University in Bethlehem, PA.
-My major is Journalism and Communications and my minors are Marketing and Sociology.
+My major is Journalism and Communications and I am a double minor in Marketing and Sociology.
 I am interested in using my journalism and communication skills in combination with my sociology background to use that in the marketing field.
 I love to take pictures, especially for my own Instagram, playing and watching different sports, drinking coffee and playing with my dog.

 ![](https://github.com/VickyTahos/VickyTahos.github.io/blob/master/DSC_0352.jpg?raw=true)